 When it comes to dimensions, the Datsun GO+ is 5 mm longer (Length – 3,995mm) than the Renault Triber (Length – 3,990mm).
 However, with a wheelbase of 2,636mm, the Triber triumphs over the GO+’(wheelbase- 2,450 mm).
 The Renault Triber possesses better in-cabin space in comparison.
 Also, the Renault Triber is wider by almost 100 mm and is even taller than the Datsun GO+ by almost 136 mm.
 This makes the Renault Triber visually bigger than the Datsun GO+.
 In addition to it, the Renault Triber also comes with a higher ground clearance of 182 mm compared to the 170 mm in the Datsun Go+, and rides on bigger wheels (15-inch compared to 14-inch in the Datsun GO+).

 Renault Triber vs Datsun GO+: Price Comparison

 Currently, the Datsun GO+ is available in four different variants, with the prices starting at Rs.
-3.86 lakh for the base D variant and going all the way up to Rs.
-5.94 lakh for the top-spec T(O).
-Compared to that, while the prices of Renault Triber are yet to be revealed, factors like the more premium design in and out, more features and larger dimensions clearly signify that the Triber will be priced at a premium over the Datsun Go+.
-However, with prices expected to start at Rs 4.5 lakh, the Triber should come across as a better value for money proposition.
+3.87 lakh* for the base D variant and going all the way up to Rs.
+5.94 lakh* for the top-spec T(O).
+The Renault Triber is slightly pricier.
+Its prices range from INR 4.95-6.49 lakh*.